Firearm maintenance: Lubrication

 Firearms produce massive momentary forces upon firing a bullet.
 A typical 9mm projectile produces a maximum of 34084 psi of pressure in the instant of firing.
 The amount of pressure a firearm may endure for the first few milliseconds after the cartridge fires can be over 2,300 times more than the normal atmospheric pressure.
 Therefore, it is important for the safety of the shooter, and the longevity of a firearm that it is properly lubricated as per the manufacturer's specifications.

 When in an extreme and life-threatening situation such as preparing for combat, the manufacturer's recommended lubricants may not be available to soldiers, or others who may enter these scenarios.
 If there is time to perform firearm maintenance before a life-threatening emergency (such as daily cleaning of a rifle in a combat zone) it may become necessary to use other sources of lubrication, as a firearm will function better with some lubricant than it will with none.
 One United States Marine Corps sergeant recounts that synthetic motor oil performed better than standard military issued lubricant in extreme conditions.
 However it is advisable to immediately return to the standard recommendation of the firearm manufacturer when conditions allow.

-Gun owners need to keep in mind that not all gun oils are made for the same thing.
-Some are specifically used for lubrication, while others are for cleaning.
-Greases may also be used in heavy duty situations where oils are not sufficient.
+Not all firearm maintenance products serve the same purpose.
+Some oils are formulated specifically for lubrication, whereas others are designed for cleaning.
+In high-load applications, grease may be employed when conventional oils are insufficient.